ansible/ansible/docs/docsite/rst/dev_guide/testing.rst

 Link to Manual testing of PRs (testing_pullrequests.rst) If you're a developer, one of the most valuable things you can do is look at the GitHub issues list and help fix bugs.
-We almost always prioritize bug fixing over feature development, so clearing bugs out of the way is one of the best things you can do.
+We almost always prioritize bug fixing over feature development, so helping to fix bugs is one of the best things you can do.

-Even if you're not a developer, helping test pull requests for bug fixes and features is still immensely valuable.
+Even if you're not a developer, helping to test pull requests for bug fixes and features is still immensely valuable.

-This goes for testing new features as well as testing bug fixes.

 Testing within GitHub & Shippable